learning-zone/javascript-basics/README.md

 * `this` is undefined in the global context.
 * It catches some common coding bloopers, throwing exceptions.
 * It disables features that are confusing or poorly thought out.

-Disadvantages:

-* Many missing features that some developers might be used to.
-* No more access to `function.caller` and `function.arguments`.
-* Concatenation of scripts written in different strict modes might cause issues.

-Overall, I think the benefits outweigh the disadvantages, and I never had to rely on the features that strict mode blocks.
-I would recommend using strict mode.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>